JowoScript/JowoScript/README.md

 <strong>
 	PT JowoScript Technology Indonesia not using government money and not using investor money in making all products so far
 	<br>
-	PT JowoScript Technology Indonesia products list must be purchased to activate all the features
+	PT JowoScript Technology Indonesia products list must be purchased license business to activate all the features
 	<br>
-	Buying the product must be legal and registered under the law
+	Buying the license business product must be legal and registered under the law
 	<br>
 	More information about jowoscript product development and kingdom studio product development.
 	<br>